There are at most finitely many singular moduli that are S-units

 An \emph{elliptic unit} is an algebraic unit that is the value of a modular unit defined over~$\Qalg$ at a quadratic imaginary number.
-A natural problem that arises from Theorem~\ref{t:units-are-rare} is to determine which modular units specialize to infinitely many elliptic units at quadratic imaginary numbers.
-Early examples of such were given by Weber.
+A natural problem that arises from Theorem~\ref{t:units-are-rare} is to determine those modular units that specialize to infinitely many elliptic units at quadratic imaginary numbers.
+Examples of such can be easily extracted from \mbox{Weber}'s book \cite{Web08}.
 Recall that the \emph{Weber modular functions}~$\wf$, $\wf_1$ and~$\wf_2$ are given in terms of Dedekind's~$\eta$ function by